 The country is also a major source of entertainment: American TV, Hollywood films, jazz, blues, rock and rap music are primary ingredients in global popular culture.

-The United States originated in a revolution which separated it from the British Crown.
-The constitution, drafted in 1787, established a federal system with a division of powers which has remained unchanged in form since its inception.
+The United States originated in a revolution that separated it from the British Crown.
+The constitution, drafted in 1787, established a federal system with a division of powers that has remained little changed since its inception.

 Democrat candidate Joe Biden defeated Republican President Donald Trump to win the presidency in the 2020 election.
 A former vice-president with decades of experience in Congress, Mr Biden campaigned on a platform of promoting national unity after the divisive presidency of Mr Trump, a right-wing businessman, and re-engaging with international diplomacy.

 The US has the most highly-developed mass media in the world.
 Its dramas, comedies, soaps, animations, music videos and films have a global audience and are staple fare for broadcasters worldwide.

 Television is the most popular medium, although the amount of content consumed via live broadcast TV is falling as video-on-demand platforms flourish.

 The US is the home of the internet, and access is unrestricted.

 1565 - First permanent European settlement in North America.